 The last word:

 It’s useful to know how to prevent disease in your backyard flock.
-When a health problem does occur, you should know how to recognise it, and perhaps even to diagnose it (ie to determine the cause), and how to control and treat it.
-Hopefully this series of articles has helped you understand these issues … and made you a better poultry farmer as a result.
+When a health problem does occur, you should know how to recognise it, perhaps even diagnose it (ie to determine the cause), and how to control and treat it.
+Hopefully, this series of articles has helped you understand these issues … and made you a better poultry farmer as a result.